HARO Link Building: How to Get Links from Top Media

 For these reasons, consider taking an SEO-first approach and prioritising queries from blogs and media outlets that give dofollow links – i.e., links that pass link equity or “link juice.”
 As you land more dofollow links from high-authority sites, your website’s domain authority will grow, and your site will increase in rank.
 A boost in organic traffic and leads will follow as a byproduct of these efforts.

 (Note: In some instances, such as with highly high-traffic sites like Forbes, a nofollowed mention can still offer some benefit, so keep that in mind when choosing queries to pitch.)

-So if a query doesn’t say whether a link is followed or not, how can you find out?
-Hint: If you ask the journalist, they’ll just ignore you.
+So if a query doesn’t say whether a link is followed, how can you find out?
+Hint: If you ask the journalist, they’ll ignore you.
 Instead, try the following: